streamblocks/vscode-cal/README.md

 ### Eclipse Theia

-To build and launch local Theia server use the dedicated launch script in `extensions\theia` directory:
+To build and launch local Theia server use the dedicated launch script in `extensions/theia` directory:

 > *Note: Make sure that `launch.sh` has permission to be executed*